-The Indonesian destination of Sulawesi was an intriguing mystery to me before I touched down to explore the island in person.
+The island of Sulawesi in Indonesia was an intriguing mystery to me before I touched down to explore it in person.
 Sulawesi’s history reads like the pages of a dramatic novel; coloured by tales of pirates, Spice Wars, colonial clashes and civil struggles.
-Today, Sulawesi, Indonesia is an exciting frontier of a difference kind.
-It is an emerging tourist destination with something to tempt every traveller’s palate; from world-class snorkelling and diving sites, to jungle trekking, eco tours and stretches of sand to rival the best in Bali.
+Today, it is an exciting frontier of a different kind.
+With so many things to do in Sulawesi it should come as no surprise that tourism is on the rise.
+An adventure traveller’s delight, tours cover jungle trekking to eco exploring and day trips to world-class Sulawesi diving and snorkelling sites.

-- I flew to from Brisbane via Sydney to Jakarta with Qantas.
-After a stop over in Jakarta we travelled on to Manado in the early hours of the following morning on Garuda.
+- Travel to Sulawesi is a little more complex than a typical direct flight to Bali.
+I flew from Brisbane via Sydney to Jakarta with Qantas.
+After a stopover in Jakarta we travelled on to Manado in the early hours of the following morning on Garuda.
 Garuda also offers direct flights from Bali to Manado, Palu or Makassar.
-Within Sulawesi we flew Wings Air from Manado to Palu (via Luwuk), Garuda Indonesia from Palu to Makassar and on to Maluku.
+Around the island, we flew Wings Air from Manado to Palu (via Luwuk), Garuda Indonesia from Palu to Makassar and on to Maluku.
 There aren’t any direct international flights into Palu, just yet.

 - You may need to pay an entry tax of about $US35 per person when in arrive in Indonesia.
 The fee has been scrapped for Australia and 145 other countries.
 Check your exemption here.
 Indonesian airports generally accept cash or credit cards (with about a 3% surcharge).